-It was mainly tea merchants who profited from the introduction of the bills of exchange.
+It was mainly tea merchants (see tea monopoly) who profited from the introduction of the bills of exchange.
 They helped traders of Chang'an 長安 (today's Xi'an 西安, Shaanxi) to buy tea in Sichuan and the southwest, and traders from these regions to buy merchandise in the capital.
 The exchange took place in the Capital Liaison Offices (jinzouyuan 進奏院) of each circuit in the capital, and in the houses of specialized merchants in the circuits.
 In exchange for money, merchants were handed over bills (piaoquan 票券) issued with the respective sum of money, and in the destination were paid out the sum due.
-As a proof for the authenticity of the bill, the counter-institution in the circuits received one half of the talley bills, while the merchant retained the other.
-The two parts were compared, and originality proven.
-In this way, business in the capital was done with local money, and business in the local circuits just with local money from the circuits, and no coins left its place of origin.
+As a proof for the authenticity of the bill, the counter-institution in the circuits received one side of each talley bill, while the merchant retained the other.
+The two parts were compared, and thus originality proven.
+In this way, business in the capital was carried out with local money, and business in the various circuits likewise just with "local" money, so that no coins had to leave their place of origin.

 The central government was not quite happy with the bills of exchange and repeatedly banned their use.
 Only in 812 they were officially declared a valid means of payment, and the central government began issuing of its own bills of exchange.
 The Ministry of Revenue (hubu 戶部), the Tax Bureau (duzhisi 度支司), and the Salt Monopoly Bureau (yantiesi 鹽錢司) were entrusted with the supervision of this business.
 In the beginning, there was a fee of 100 wen 文 (100 coins) per 1,000 wen, but most merchants complained about this exploitative fee.
 Feiqian remained in use until the early years of the Song period 宋 (960-1279).